zhanglitga/zhanglitga.github.io/README.md

 © 2023 Li Zhang.

-Thans GuanLun2000 for the origional code.
+Thanks GuanLun2000 for the origional code.
 This page published with [GitHub Pages](https://pages.github.com/), powered by [Jekyll](https://jekyllrb.com/), based on the [Minimal Mistakes](https://mademistakes.com/) theme and [Jason Ansel's site](https://github.com/jansel/jansel.github.io).
 Source code for this website can be found [here](https://github.com/GuanLun2000/GuangLun2000.github.io).